Diaper Laundry Troubleshooting

 Since all detergents are different, it is always best to follow the instructions given on the bottle.
 This means if you use detergent in your pre-wash, you should use the bottles suggested “line 1” and for your main wash you should use the bottles suggest amount for a “heavily soiled” load of laundry.
 This is usually the top line available on the measuring cup.

 If you find that you have been using too much detergent, you will want to do a “hot water strip”.
 This is very simple and you want to start with diapers that are already clean.
 Put the clean diapers into your machine and run a HOT wash cycle with NO DETERGENT.
 If you have been using too much detergent, you will see suds form during this water-only cycle.
 This is all the residue that has been sitting in your diaper fibers, causing all your stink, rash, and leak issues!
 You will also want to clean your washing machine as well.
 If you have excess detergent residue in your washing machine, this can be released into your washing loads and continue to cause you problems.
-(There will be more information on cleaning your washing machine in a future post!)
+CLICK HERE to read more about how to clean your washing machine and the importance of maintaining your machine.

 If you have not been using enough detergent in your washing, you will need to wash your diapers using the corrected amount of detergent.
 If you are following the recommended detergent amount for your detergent type you can consider adding a small amount of detergent to your pre wash.
 If you are using the recommended amount of detergent for both cycles, then you may have hard water.
 Hard water will reduce how well your detergent can clean.
 You can increase your detergent amounts to combat this, but do not use too much, as this will cause the same issues as over-using detergent.
 The effects of hard water will be discussed further into this post.